gwenfrishkoff/PyBer_Analysis/README.md

 		<li> The total number of drivers for each city type.
 		</ol>

-We created box-and-whisker plots to look for outliers (image file names = Fi2.png, Fig3.png, and Fig4.png)).
+We created box-and-whisker plots to look for outliers (image file names = 'Fi2.png', 'Fig3.png', and 'Fig4.png').

 ## Methods for Data Visualization (Matplotlib)
 We used Matplotlib to produce two additional types of data visualization:
 	<ol>
 	<li> A bubble chart --  shows average fare versus the total number of rides, with bubble size based on the average number of drivers for each city type: urban, suburban, and rural (image file name = 'Fig1.png'); and
-	<li> A series of pie charts -- visualize the following data for each city type (image file name = XXXXXX):
+	<li> A series of pie charts -- visualize the following data for each city type (image file names = 'Fig5.png', 'Fig6.png', & 'Fig7.png'):
 		<ol>
-		<li> The percent of total fares;
+		<li> Fig5.png shows the percentage of fares by city type;
-		<li> The percent of total rides; and
+		<li> Fig6.png shows the percentage of total rides by city type;; and
-		<li> The percent of total drivers.
+		<li> Fig7.png shows the percentage of fares by city type;.
 		</ol>
 	</ol>